Welcome to our registration page. Please read everything carefully before clicking the register link below.

 You may elect to pay an additional $5.00 to vote in our annual board meeting, where new board members are elected and the yearly budget is presented.

-You may add requests not to have a specific coach in the special request section of the registration form.
-You may not specify which coach you want. (i.e. I do not want coach Bob this season.)
-Please do not request a specific coach.
-If your player is returning from last season withing their same age division, they will be placed on the same team unless this request is made.
+You may add requests not to have a specific coach in the special request section of the registration form. (i.e. I do not want coach Bob this season.)
+If your player is returning from last season within the same age division, they will be placed on the same team unless this request is made.

-If you are interested in coaching for MCYSA this season please mark it during your registration process.
+If you are interested in coaching for MCYSA this season please mark it during your registration process you must also read and fill out a registration form available in the coaching section of the website.
 Coordinators for your age division will be in contact with you about this opportunity.
+Signing up is not a guarantee you will be assigned a coaching position.

 During the process you will be asked whether or not you want your child to "play-up" or be moved to the next available player division.
 You will need to provide us a reason why you would like this to happen.Your child is allowed to move up two age divisions based on their birth-date (ie..
 U8 => U10 or U7 => U9).
 Please note, MCYSA does not have a division for each age group, therefore your child would stay in their current division.
 Even with your request, there is no guarantee your player will be moved up.